Newcom Tavern: Move to Carillon Park

 In 1962 the Dayton and Montgomery County Historical Society, which owned the building, decided it should be moved to more accessible site, as the Van Cleve site did not have adjacent parking.
-In October of 1964, the Tavern was relocated to Carillon Historical Park (then Carillon Park) where it joined the Pioneer House as part of the Settlement Exhibit.
+In October 1964, the Tavern was relocated to Carillon Historical Park (then Carillon Park) where it joined the Pioneer House as part of the Settlement Exhibit.
 The move took twelve hours, requiring a circuitous five-mile route and two crossings of the Great Miami River to move the building two miles.
 Negotiating Mound Street as it crosses West Fifth Street took an hour and a half.
-The building was reopened in May of 1965 and its ownership transferred to Educational and Music Arts, Inc., the managers of Carillon Park and the Deeds Carillon.
+The building was reopened in May 1965 and its ownership transferred to Educational and Music Arts, Inc., the managers of Carillon Park and the Deeds Carillon.
 Present at the ceremony were several members of the Newcom family and the woman who had been born in the building in 1883.

 The lower level of the tavern is open to the public, but the upper level is no longer open.